Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 # Data Engineering and Machine Learning

-The bulk of the grading is in the following sections.
+Below is a breakdown of the grading scheme.

 ## Data Gathering and Preparation (30%):